Resources and Documents

 Examples of Procedural Error: Minor include:

-Walking away from a match before both players’ game systems have recognized the results of the final game
+Walking away from a match before both competitors’ game systems have recognized the results of the final game

 Forgetting to sign the match slip